alinaavanesyan/alina/pages/research.md

 <h4>Updates:</h4>

+* 10/09/2020: I put together <a href="{{ site.baseurl }}{% link pages/projects/slf-bibliography.md %}">the SLF bibliography</a> which contains the peer-reviewed articles (that I could find), published in English, on different aspects of the spotted lanternfly biology, as well as management of this pest.
+I'm going to curate and keep this bibliography updated as much as possible.

 * 12/27/19: Our paper "External morphology and developmental changes of tarsal tips and mouthparts of the invasive spotted lanternfly, Lycorma delicatula" has been just published in [PLOS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0226995)!
 Here is our <a href="{{ 'assets/content/publications/2019_SLFmorphology.pdf' | relative_url }}">paper</a>.

 * 11/18/19: I've presented our updated results on the lanternfly external morphology at the ESA meeting.
 Here is <a href="{{ 'assets/content/publications/2019_ESA_poster.pdf' | relative_url }}">my poster</a>.